 Although the FDA is cracking down on companies that sell low-quality oil, don't assume that a company with a professional looking website and a slick marketing campaign is the real deal.
 Instead, do your due diligence with information like we've outlined here, and make sure your CBD oil is filtered, grown in a pristine location, from a transparent company, tested by an independent third party verifiable with a COA, has exceptionally low levels of THC, and is full-spectrum.

-We've searched through many online retailers selling full-spectrum, CO2 extracted CBD oil and we put together the top four that we highly recommend that give you everything you need when looking for high-quality CBD oil.
+We've searched through many online retailers selling full-spectrum, CO2 extracted CBD oil and we put together the top three CBD products that we highly recommend which will give you everything you need for relief when looking for high-quality CBD oil.

 Why we like Verified CBDRATING: 9.9 / 10